 The same view as dark settles.

-The view off the hotel the other way and across the river.
+The view from the hotel the other way and across the river.
 Exploration required.

 And in the dark…

 Bayonne was quite a surprise to me.
-It was much nicer that I somehow anticipated.
-Although I didn’t know much about it.
+It was much nicer than what I somehow anticipated.
+Although I didn’t know much about Bayonne.
 The old town centre is where two rivers meet.

 I am not sure what this lovely building it.
 Google Maps doesn’t say.
 Neither does my freebie map I got from reception.
 I seem to recall that it said “Theatre” or similar at the front.
 Maybe some secret French business….